-I wanted to give you most of chapter 1 of my new novella, That One Time the Jeepneys Came Alive and Destroyed the Philippines.
+Enjoy this sample of my new novella, That One Time the Jeepneys Came Alive and Destroyed the Philippines.

-Enjoy!
-And write me a comment of what you think.
+Write me a comment of what you think.

 Chapter 1: Tricyclist

 “Hey, mate.”
 The white passenger had a funny sort of twang to his speech.
 “You—speak—English?”

 Noli motioned to his sidecar.
 “Where to, Joe?”

 The foreigner stepped into the sidecar, placing a briefcase beside him.
 “Old Makati.
 Greenbelt.
 Cheers.”